brendane/bltools/README.md

 tools that perform the same functions as head, tail, grep, sort, etc., but are aware of the structure of sequence files.

+All programs are written in C++ and make use of the Seqan library header files.

 blgrep: Grep for biological sequences
 --------------------------------------

-blgrep is a C++ program based on the Seqan library that performs regex searches on biological sequences.
+blgrep performs regex searches on biological sequences.
 It is meant to act very much like grep, except that it works on sequence records instead of lines in a file.

 blhead and bltail
 -------------------